cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

 certificates configuration.
 We will need to configure all the necessary parameters to get the proper provisioner key and decrypt its private key.

-Helm automatically initializes one provisioner and stores the password on the secret named ``your-release-step-certificates-provisioner-password``.
-But if you are using a different provisioner you will need to create a secret for it.
+Helm automatically initializes one provisioner and stores the password in the secret named ``your-release-step-certificates-provisioner-password``.
+But if you want to use a different provisioner you will have to create a secret for it yourself.
 Using kubctl would be:

 .. code-block:: shell